-The salary bands which determine employee contribution rates have increased by 1% in line with CPI from April 2017.
-The University's employer contribution rate of 16.48% for all members, this will increase to 23.68% from September 2019.
+The salary bands which determine employee contribution rates have increased in line with CPI with effect from April 2019.
+The University's employer contribution rate is currently 16.48% for all members, this will increase to 23.68% from September 2019.

 If you would like further information on how your pension is calculated, and how you can increase your pension by paying additional contributions, please visit the Scheme's website using the link on this webpage.

 TPS Employee Contribution Rates from 1 April 2019:

 |£27,698 to £37,284.99||8.6%|

 |£58,591 to £79,895.99||11.3%|

 |£79,896 and above||11.7%|